land-systems/land-systems.github.io/content/publication/Reis_2024/index.md

 ---
-title: Not all supply chains are created equal: The linkages between soy local trade relations and development outcomes in Brazil
+title: 'Not all supply chains are created equal: The linkages between soy local trade relations and development outcomes in Brazil'
 authors:
 - tiago-reis
 - Mairon Bastos Lima